If you hike in the desert southwest, you’ll often see Rock Images. Messages from the past that we see in the present.

 Extremely rare, at least according to a Utah state park brochure are pictoglyphs.
 Or painted rock carvings.
 Of course, perhaps most of the pictoglyphs faded with time.
 Much like Roman statues.

 Great!
-I found some rock art!
+I found some Rock Images!
 How do I preserve these treasures?

 - Do not touch!
 Your oils can damage these ancient artworks.